Last Updated on October 10, 2022 by Editorial Team

-How to get LD accommodations at college level?
+How to get LD accommodations at the college level?

 The procedure for requesting accommodations will require you to set up a meeting with the Disability Services Officer and often requires some form of formal certification from the health authorities.

-You can then request such accommodations that will be suitable in overcoming your learning disability to a reasonable extent.
+You can then request such accommodations that will be suitable for overcoming your learning disability to a reasonable extent.

-The responsibility of these sorry statistics lies on the students too as they do not ask actively for such assistance.
+The responsibility for these sorry statistics lies on the students too as they do not ask actively for such assistance.
 This can be partly attributed to the lack of awareness.
-Knowing your rights is an important part of being active builders for your own academic future as well as significant contributors to society as well.
+Knowing your rights is an important part of being an active builder for your own academic future as well as a significant contributor to society as well.

-Hence, here is a list of some of these accommodations that can provide the students much assistance at the college level:
+Hence, here is a list of some of these accommodations that can provide students with much assistance at the college level:

 Accommodations for learning disabilities in college

-If the student has short-term or long-term memory issues, they can request to record the lectures on their devices and later replay them, as per their convenience.
+If the student has short-term or long-term memory issues, they can request to record the lectures on their devices and later replay them, at their convenience.
 They can also request smart pens at the college’s expense.

 The students can also ask for Audio textbooks and pre-recorded lectures which can act as an essential aid if they suffer from reading and spelling disabilities.